 The AB Trust

-An AB trust, also referred to as a credit shelter trust, lets a couple pass the maximum amount of property to their children or other beneficiaries after both spouses die while at the same time ensuring the surviving spouse is financially comfortable during his or her lifetime.
+An AB trust, also known as a credit shelter trust, allows a married couple to pass the maximum amount of an estate to their children or other beneficiaries, but also ensures that the surviving spouse is financially comfortable during his or her lifetime.

-In the case of an AB trust, each spouse leaves most or all of his or her property to the trust as opposed to leaving it to the surviving spouse.
-The surviving spouse can use that property, with certain restrictions but doesn’t own it outright.
+With an AB trust, each spouse leaves most or all of his or her property to the trust rather than leaving it to the surviving spouse.
+The surviving spouse can use that property, with certain restrictions, but doesn’t own it outright.
 This allows for larger tax savings.
 The property isn’t subject to estate tax when the second spouse dies because the second spouse never legally owned it.